Regularized joint mixture models: Empirical examples

 Performance is evaluated as a function of the absolute distance $|d|$ between the group-wise feature means $\mm_1$ and $\mm_2$.
 We initially normalize the features, so that $\mm_1=\mm_2=\mathbf{0}$, and consider again the case where each element of $\mm_2$ is shifted by $d=h\cdot u$, where $h\in\{0.1,0.2,\dots,0.8,0.9\}$ and $u$ is a random uniform sign.
 Each simulation is repeated 20 times using random subsamples of features from the original data.
-Here we present results for the $n<p$ setting ($p=500$); results for $p\in\{100,250\}$ can be found in Appendix F. For the regression questions addressed below our aim is to compare RJM with the ``clustering-then-regression" approach.
+Here we present results for the $n<p$ setting ($p=500$); results for $p\in\{100,250\}$ can be found in Appendix G. For the regression questions addressed below our aim is to compare RJM with the ``clustering-then-regression" approach.
 Obviously, a range of regression methods could be used in the second step.
 As the simulations are sparse and linear by design, to ensure that the simple ``clustering-then-regression" approach is not disadvantaged we use lasso in the second step.

-\textbf{Group assignment.} We compare to the same methods considered in Section \ref{sim1}, except of \texttt{MoEClust} as the dimensionalities are too large for a forward model search for optimal expert and gating functions in combination with the EM.
+\textbf{Group assignment.} We compare to the same methods considered in Section \ref{sim1}, except of \texttt{MoEClust} as the dimensionalities are too large for a forward model search for optimal selection of expert and gating functions.
 Figure \ref{rand500} presents error plots of adjusted Rand index averages.
 In general, we observe a phase-transition type of behaviour as all methods improve as $|d|$ increases.
-However, the transition is much faster with RJM which outperforms other methods and also stabilizes relatively quickly to perfect group assignment; here all RJM variants perform equally well.
-Results under $p=\{100,250\}$ give the same picture; see Figures \ref{rand100} and \ref{rand250} in Appendix F.
+However, the transition is faster with RJM which outperforms the other methods and stabilizes relatively quickly to correct assignment.
+For $p=500$ lasso-based RJM outperforms the NJ variant for cases B and C, however, for $p=\{100,250\}$ all RJM methods perform equally well more or less; see Figures \ref{rand100} and \ref{rand250} in Appendix G.